tbels89/custom_chatbots/README.md

 2. Add your data as .txt files to the data folder

-3. Select your application and run.
+3. Select your application and install dependencies as required

+4. Run application from your code editor and start chatting

 <h2>Applications: </h2>